jp-chl/66DaysOfGo/challenge/week01/day02/README.md

 ---

-Today, I've started a concurrency series, starting with the basics.
+Today, I've started a Concurrency series, beginning with the basics.

 ---